docsforadobe/illustrator-scripting-guide/docs/jsobjref/GroupItems.md

 #### Description

-The collection of grouped art items in a document.
+The collection of [GroupItem](./GroupItem.md) objecst in a document.

 ---